 Skip to main content

-The Kubernetes integration enables Steadwing to access cluster information, pod status, logs, and events from your Kubernetes clusters.
-During root cause analysis, Steadwing analyzes pod health, resource utilization, and deployment states to identify infrastructure-related issues that correlate with production incidents.
+Steadwing connects to your Kubernetes clusters to access pod status, container logs, and cluster events during incident analysis.
+Steadwing analyzes pod health, resource utilization, and deployment states to identify infrastructure-related issues that correlate with production incidents.

 Why Use Kubernetes with Steadwing?